olafkfreund/cosmic-simple-feeds/README.md

    cd cosmic-simple-feeds
    git submodule update --init --recursive
    ```
+2. sudo cargo build --release

-2. Install the applet:
+3. Install the applet:
    ```bash
    sudo just install
    ```

-3. If the applet icon is cached, log out and back in to refresh the session.
+4. If the applet icon is cached, log out and back in to refresh the session.

 Configuration
 -------------